 Start at the Pappajohn Sculpture Park around lunch time.
 The leaves have already started turning, the grass is still green and the food trucks are still out.
 Grab a quick bite to eat at one of the favorites: Powered by Fries, Taco Loco or enjoy your last ice cream cone of the season at The Outside Scoop.
 Snap a quick photo and be SURE to include the trees, sculptures and the skyline.
 Perfect spot for family photos!

 Can you believe Night Eyes at Blank Park Zoo has been around for 25+ years?
 It’s because this is the perfect event to bring the kiddos to, making Halloween last more than just one night!
-Face painting, costumes, train rides, Disney characters and animals.
+Enjoy gathering treats, face painting, costumes, train rides, Disney characters and animals.
 What better way to get in the Halloween spirit?
-October 20-23; 27-30 Thursday and Friday from 5:30 – 8 p.m. or Saturday & Sunday from 1- 8 p.m.
+October 19-22; 26-29 Thursday and Friday from 5:30 – 8 p.m. or Saturday & Sunday from 1- 8 p.m.

-If you are a beer lover, be sure to mark your calendar for Des Moines’ Annual Oktoberfest, September 23-24 in Downtown Des Moines.
+If you are a beer lover, be sure to mark your calendar for Des Moines’ Annual Oktoberfest, September 22-23 in Downtown Des Moines.
 It’s just $10 per day and comes with your own commemorative mug.
 A stage featuring polka music, the seasonal craft beer village and Hofbrau Rooftop Bier Garden are just a few things to expect.
-Last year, Adventureland hosted its first ever Oktoberfest, opening the park for those 21+ to drink beer and enjoy the parks rides.
-The second annual event will be held Saturday, October 1 and will also feature live music, German beer and special contests. $15 admission gets you in to the park and 1 free Sam Adam’s Oktoberfest.
+You should also mark your calendar for September 30 too.
+Adventureland will host its third annual Oktoberfest, opening the park for those 21+ to drink beer and enjoy the parks rides.
+The event will feature live music, German beer and special contests. $25 admission (in advance).